 Many new RILA entrants have seen lackluster sales despite offering ultra-competitive rates.
 The exceptions to the rule are companies that have established brands and hold deep experience wholesaling into banks, wirehouses, and broker-dealers.

-Success in RILA, it seems, is as much or more about distribution than product.
+Success in RILA, it seems, is as much or more about distribution than the product.

 The FILA Alternative